Nathan Evans (singer): Music career

+Breakthrough (2020–2024)

 Evans had been posting performances of pop and folk songs to TikTok before beginning to post sea shanties.
 He posted his first traditional sea shanty, "Leave Her Johnny", to TikTok in July 2020.
 In the following months, viewers of his videos continued to request more sea shanties.
 Evans subsequently posted videos of himself singing "The Scotsman" and the New Zealand folk song "Wellerman" in December 2020.
 "Wellerman", which was already well known on the app due to the popularity of his version of the song, quickly gained views on TikTok, inspiring many others to duet and to remix the song, including renditions by composer Andrew Lloyd Webber, comedians Jimmy Fallon and Stephen Colbert, guitarist Brian May, and entrepreneur Elon Musk.
 As of January 2021, "Wellerman" had eight million views on TikTok and as of 29 May, Evans had 1.3 million followers.
 The sea shanties trend on the app has been called "ShantyTok".
 In the Rolling Stone article discussing his success, Evans cited The Albany Shantymen version of the song as inspiration.

 In January 2021, Evans signed a three-single recording contract with Polydor Records, releasing his official version of "Wellerman" on 22 January 2021.
 A dance remix of the song created with producers 220 Kid and duo Billen Ted was released simultaneously.
 His growing music career led him to quit his job as a postal worker.
 In February 2021, he signed to United Talent Agency.
 In May 2021, Evans played his first live show.
 The performance took place in London aboard an electric GoBoat in the River Thames as a promotion for GoBoat's new location at Canary Wharf.

-Writing about the nature of Evans's success during the time of the COVID-19 pandemic, Amanda Petrusich wrote in The New Yorker: "It seems possible that after nearly a year of solitude and collective self-banishment, and of crushing restrictions on travel and adventure, the shantey might be providing a brief glimpse into a different, more exciting way of life, a world of sea air and pirates and grog."
+Writing about the nature of Evans' success during the Covid restrictions, Amanda Petrusich wrote in The New Yorker: "It seems possible that after nearly a year of solitude and collective self-banishment, and of crushing restrictions on travel and adventure, the shantey might be providing a brief glimpse into a different, more exciting way of life, a world of sea air and pirates and grog."

+In May 2021, Evan's was the spokesperson for Scotland at the Free European Song Contest 2021.
 Evans's second single, "Told You So", was released on 25 June 2021.
 Like with "Wellerman", two versions were released: a folk-pop version and a dance-pop remix by Digital Farm Animals.
 Evans released his third single, "Ring Ding (A Scotsman's Story)", on 8 October 2021.
 In April 2022, Evans helped publicise the Doctor Who story "Legend of the Sea Devils" with an adaptation of "Wellerman".
 Evans planned to release a five-song EP of sea shanties in 2021.
-However, in November 2022, Evans released his first full-length album, titled Wellerman – The Album, which is largely a collection of sea shanties, including his viral 2021 cover of "Wellerman" and its dance remix.
+However, in November 2022, Evans released his first full-length album, titled Wellerman – The Album, a collection of sea shanties that includes his viral 2021 cover of "Wellerman" and its dance remix.
 The album also includes Evans's original composition "Haul Away".
 In 2022 he was featured on the single "Santiano" by the German band of the same name.